ShredSecurity/protocol-deployment-checklist/README.md

 ## A. Pre-deployment (design & review)

+This checklist is a deployment-readiness framework for smart contract protocols, used by developers and auditors to ensure a secure, controlled, and observable launch on mainnet or other live networks.
+It guides engineering teams through architecture decisions, role setup, proxy initialization, asset assumptions, monitoring, and emergency procedures, while giving auditors a clear reference to validate that the system is safely upgradeable, correctly configured, and resilient to operational errors or malicious exploits.
+In short, it is a shared artifact that aligns builders and reviewers on what must be verified before, during, and after deployment to reduce risk, avoid footguns, and support ongoing governance and incident response.

 ### 1\.
 Architecture & upgradeability

 - Are we using proxies?
 Which pattern?
 (EIP-1967, UUPS, Transparent, etc.)